Danganronpa 2: Goodbye Despair: Development and release

 Nagito was made to be an absolute rival to Hajime, with a relationship similar to the one between the Joker and Batman in Batman (1989).
-To confuse gamers and suggest the characters may be the same person, Makoto and Nagito were both voiced by female actor Megumi Ogata.
+Some traits of Nagito ended up making players believe the characters Makoto Naegi and Nagito Komaeda may be the same person, as Makoto and Nagito were both voiced by female actor Megumi Ogata.
 The name "Nagito Komaeda" was conceived as an anagram for "Naegi Makoto da" ("I am Makoto Naegi") to infer it is a pseudonym.
+Although the truth is that Nagito is a twisted version of Makoto Naegi, where instead of being a protagonist, he is an antagonist.
 Ogata had problems playing Nagito because she did not understand him.
-Komaeda was introduced with the same Lucky Talent as Makoto Naegi but the staff considered them opposites based on their ideals of "hope".
+Komaeda was introduced with the same Lucky Talent as Makoto Naegi, but the staff considered them opposites based on their ideals of "hope".
 There was a lack of pre-release promotion materials for the original version of Goodbye Despair in its release year.
 This surprised Ogata because the anagram had been kept secret from the other developers and voice actors, including Ogata.

-Other characters include the heroine Chiaki Nanami with whom Hajime would often interact and bond romantically; Kodaka said the relationship between Makoto and Kyoko Kirigiri, a skilled detective and supporting character from the previous game, was meant to help the player solve cases.
+Other characters include the heroine Chiaki Nanami, with whom Hajime would often interact and bond romantically; Kodaka said the relationship between Makoto and Kyoko Kirigiri, a skilled detective and supporting character from the previous game, was meant to help the player solve cases.
 In the Japanese version of the game, Hajime was voiced by Minami Takayama, famous for voicing the main character of the detective manga Case Closed; the staff put a reference to her career in the snowboarding minigame of Goodbye Despair as Jimmy Kudo often surfs a turbo skateboard.
 Junko's resurrection was left to the player's interpretation.
 Kodaka compared her to comic book villains like the Joker and Magneto who always survive.
 Kodaka said Junko can be killed and that she may be the strongest villain he ever created.